Fort MifflinPhiladelphia, Pennsylvania

 ridiculous to me, after some study I have decided that it is only a slightly

 ridiculous concept.
-Given that a drawbridge is such an obvious, proven solution to such a challenge as keeping the unwanted out of one's starfort, the addition of a complicated swing bridge system seems an odd choice indeed.
+Given that a drawbridge is the obvious, proven solution to such a challenge as keeping the unwanted out of one's starfort, the addition of a complicated swing bridge system seems an odd choice indeed.

 |The swing bridge in a decidedly un-starfortish situation.
 Thanks, Wikipedia!